VincentiusP/Passion-Projects/README.md

-# Passion-Projects
+# Projects
-Self-driven passion projects to study analytical and data visualization techniques.
+Projects to study analytical and data visualization techniques.